McChuck05/Falsish/README.md

 * Lowercase letters are local variables, specific to a data stack.
 * Uppercase letters are global variables.
 * You add a stack by using 'N(', where N is the number of items from the current stack to populate onto the new stack.
+** This will also copy each of the new stack elements into the local variables, starting with a.
 * You close a stack by using ')', which moves the remaining items onto the lower stack.
 * '®' reverses the current stack, effectively making it a deque or two stacks.
 * '©' pushes the top element of the stack N elements in.
 Sort of the opposite of 'ø'.
 Example: 1 2 3 4 5 a 2 < --> 1 2 3 a 4 5
 * '™' pops an element N deep in the stack, like a destructive 'ø'.
 Example: 1 2 3 4 5 3 --> 1 3 4 5 2
+* '£' copies the second element to the top of the stack.
+Exampke: 1 2 3 --> 1 2 3 2
 * '‡' clears the current stack.
 * '¿' if else
 * Useful (sort of) error messages are introduced.